umutosun/weather/README.md

 In my project, I called the data of the city instantly entered from an API.

-Here is the live version of my project that I created using Typescript:
+<h1>the libraries i use<h1>